About The Summer School

 The entrance to Xenia hotel is located on Psarrou Str.
 46 (see map above)

-Sponsors
+Sponsors - Credits

 Coffee breaks kindly provided by Sampson Bakery, Dimakopoulou 3, Rethymno.

-Under the Auspices of
+With the Support of

 Physics Dept., Lehigh University, PA, USA